Abstract

 42

 Transfer concentrated protein fractions to 15 mL Falcon tubes (do not exceed 5 mL volume in each tube).
-Remove from the anaerobic tent and immediately flash freeze in liquid nitrogen.
+Remove from anaerobic tent and immediately flash freeze in liquid nitrogen.

-▲CAUTION Liquid will expand during flash freezing within the Falcon tubes.
-Do not overfill Falcon tubes to avoid cracking.
+!
+CAUTION Liquid will expand during flash freezing within the falcon tubes, do not overfill falcon tubes to avoid cracking.
 Further, use polypropylene tubes to avoid shattering upon expansion during freezing.

 -